MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/04-face-service.md

     dotnet run
     ```

-    *The C# output may display warnings about asynchronous functions now using the **await** operator.
+    *The C# output may display warnings about asynchronous functions not using the **await** operator.
 You can ignore these.*

     **Python**